blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 This can shift the price of orders based on how much inventory is held.
 Too much inventory: bias prices down (so it tends to buy less and sell more).
 Too little inventory: bias prices up (so it tends to buy more and sell less).

 The default bias is 0, meaning no changes will be made to orders.
 You can change this using the `-biasquoteonposition-bias` parameter.
 This should be a small, positive number - for example 0.00003 can shift the order price significantly.

+`--biasquoteonposition-bias` can be specified multiple times for configurations running multiple layers or levels of `Order`s.

+Specifying multiple biases is designed to work in an intuitive way - the first BUY and SELL take the first specified bias, the second BUY and SELL take the second specified bias and so on.

+To do so, this element will:
+* Separate BUY and SELL `Order`s
+* Sort the BUY and SELL `Order`s from closest to top-of-book to farthest from top-of-book
+* Process each BUY and SELL pair using the next specified bias (substituting the last specified bias if no other one is available)

+The result is if you specify `--biasquoteonposition-bias 0.0002 --biasquoteonposition-bias 0.0004` the BUY and SELL `Order`s closest to top-of-book will both use a bias of 0.0002, and the next BUY and SELL `Order`s will use a bias of 0.0004.

+(In fact, in that example, the BUY and SELL nearest the mid-price will use a bias factor of 0.0002 when calculating the bias using the current position, and all other `Order`s will use a bias factor of 0.0004 when calculating the bias using the current position.)

+Note that one consequence of this processing of `Order`s is that the orders returned from this `Element` may be in a different sort-order to the orders that were sent to it.

 ### `ConfidenceIntervalElement`